 8.1.3 Angular Distribution

 The model is not fully consistent with LADEE results for the ejecta angle distribution, but this may not mean the model is unrealistic.
 For background, LADEE typically detected a single ejecta particle per lunar impact event.
 However, occasionally it observed dense ejecta plumes when a large number of LADEE detections were attributed to a single lunar impact.
 In these cases, the LADEE data allowed for estimates of the impact ejecta plume properties, notably the exterior angle (which should be analogous with the Zenith Angle).
-For the dense plume detections by LADEE, we found that angle to be 8° ± 3° [ref. ]. as shown in Figure 8.1-2.
+For the dense plume detections by LADEE, angles were found to be 8° ± 3° [ref. ]. as shown in Figure 8.1-2.
 In this figure, the left shows the assumed plume parameters for simulation to compare to LADEE/LDEX plume observations.
 The right panel shows a histogram of fitted outer plume angles.
 Plumes with outer angle 8° ± 3° were consistent with LADEE/LDEX observations [ref.
 27].

 This angle is notably narrower than any of the zenith angles given in Table 2 and could have bearing in the ejecta distance estimates.
 The LADEE data also does not give any information on the impact zenith angle, so the values it determines represent an average over a range of impact zenith angles for LADEE’s latitudinal range of approximately ±20° selenographic latitude.
 It was posited that the LADEE-observed plume detections were “reverse plumes,” which are “narrow high-velocity plumes produced shortly after the initial plume cone is generated due to the swift collapse of the crater or impactor breakdown.”
 Hence, the LADEE observations may not represent the bulk of the ejecta distribution and therefore the discrepancy between this model’s assumptions and the narrow LADEE plumes is not in direct contradiction.